-Section 16(a) of the Securities Exchange Act of 1934 requires our directors and Executive Officers to file reports of holdings and transactions in Company stock and related securities with the Securities and Exchange Commission and the NYSE.
-Based on our records and other information, we believe that in 2013 all of our directors and Executive Officers met all applicable Section 16(a) filing requirements with the exception of a Form 4 for Mr. Painter's 2010 performance share earn out, which was filed late due to administrative oversight.
+Section 16(a) of the Securities Exchange Act of 1934 requires our directors and Executive Officers to file reports of holdings and transactions in Company stock and related securities with the SEC and the NYSE.
+Based on our records and other information, we believe that in 2013 all of our directors and Executive Officers met all applicable Section 16(a) filing requirements with the exception of a Form 4 for Mr. Painter's 2010 performance share payout, which was filed late due to administrative oversight.